Does Grilling Pose A Cancer Risk?

 Here is what the United States Department of Agriculture (USDA) says: "Some studies suggest there may be a cancer risk related to eating food cooked by high-heat cooking techniques as grilling, frying, and broiling.
 Based on present research findings, eating moderate amounts of grilled meats like fish, meat, and poultry cooked — without charring — to a safe temperature does not pose a problem."

 The keywords are "some studies suggest" and "without charring".
-It appears that charring the meat can create compounds called Heterocyclic Amines (HCAs) that probably are capable of causing colon cancer, lung cancer, or breast cancer if consumed in excess.
+It appears that extended high heat or charring can create compounds called Heterocyclic Amines (HCAs) that probably are capable of causing colon cancer, lung cancer, or breast cancer if consumed in excess.
 But, like so many areas of preliminary research, there is conflicting and contrary information.
 For example, it is not known how many HCAs are problematic.